widoz/github-artifacts-action/README.md

           GIT_USER: ${{ secrets.GIT_USER }}
           GIT_EMAIL: ${{ secrets.GIT_EMAIL }}
           HUSKY: 0
+        with:
+          command: 'npm run build'
+          target-dir: './dist'
 ```

 In this workflow, the action is triggered on every push event that includes a tag.
 The workflow runs on the latest version of Ubuntu and will not run if the commit message contains `--skip-assets-artifacts`.

-The workflow includes steps to checkout the repository, setup Node.js with a specified version and cache configuration, install dependencies using `yarn install`, and finally, build the artifacts using the `widoz/github-artifacts-action@v1` action.
+The workflow includes steps to check out the repository, setup Node.js with a specified version and cache configuration, install dependencies using `yarn install`, and finally, build the artifacts using the `widoz/github-artifacts-action@v1` action.

 The `GIT_USER` and `GIT_EMAIL` environment variables are used for the commit and should be stored as secrets in your GitHub repository.
 The `HUSKY` environment variable is set to `0` to disable Husky during the action run.